mozilla/extension-workshop/src/content/documentation/develop/differences-between-desktop-and-android-extensions.md

 ## Other notes

 ::: note
-At the time of writing there was an issue with [`storage.sync()`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) and data is not synchronized with the user’s Firefox account from Firefox for Android.
+At the time of writing there was an issue with [`storage.sync()`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) and data is not synchronized with the user’s Mozilla account from Firefox for Android.
 More details can be found in [bug 1316442](https://bugzilla.mozilla.org/show_bug.cgi?id=1316442).
 :::

 {% endcapture %}